tree-pi/Quesnet_vis/README.md

 "label": text shown in network

-"feature": possible values are "central question","question", "unanswered question","answer". this determines the color and shape of the nodes in network
+"type": possible values are "central question","question", "unanswered question","answer". this determines the color and shape of the nodes in network

 "content": more complete description of the node